clt821/clt821/README.md

 ---

-### Currently
+### ⬇️ Sharing

-Sharing [Headlines](https://github.com/clt821/headlines-daily-paper), a Claude skill that writes you a daily paper covering only the topics you pick.
+[Headlines](https://github.com/clt821/headlines-daily-paper), a Claude skill that writes you a daily paper covering only the topics you pick.